FREE TO NON-PROFIT USERS

 CONCEPT-DRIVEN APPROACH

-As more people access an increasing range of treatments to rejuvenate their appearance and improve their quality of life, it is vital that outcomes are carefully evaluated.
-The SKIN-Q is an innovative PROM designed to evaluate outcomes of minimally invasive aesthetic treatments of the face and body.
-Concept elicitation data from 26 participants was used to form 2 item libraries that measure satisfaction with how someone’s skin looks and feels.
-Input from 12 experts, 11 patients and 189 online participants was used to finalize a version of the SKIN-Q for field testing.
-Psychometric analysis was performed on 713 field test surveys (facial skin, n = 496 and body skin, n = 174).
-A subset of participants completed a test-retest study.
+As the aesthetics field continues to innovate, it is important that outcomes are evaluated with rigorously designed clinical outcome assessment tools.
+The SKIN-Q is an innovative patient-reported outcome measure designed to evaluate outcomes of minimally invasive aesthetic treatments of the face and body.
+Concept elicitation data from 26 participants was used to form 2 item libraries that measure satisfaction with how the skin looks and feels and a treatment outcome scale.
+Input from 12 experts, 11 patients, and 189 online participants was used to finalize a version of the SKIN-Q for field testing.
+Psychometric analysis was performed on data provided by 657 study participants.

 CUSTOMIZED DESIGN

-The SKIN-Q represents 2 comprehensive item libraries designed to measure how the skin feels and looks.
-The design of SKIN-Q makes it possible for end-users to customize fit-for-purpose short-form scales to maximize content validity and reduce patient burden.
-More specifically, sub-sets of items can be selected from an item set and scored by calibrating scores to the full set of items (i.e., item-bank approach), or scored using estimates from independent samples (i.e., item-library approach).
-From the set of items, we published 5 example short-form scales that can be used to measure skin-related concerns (eg, skin quality, rejuvenation).
+The SKIN-Q represents 2 comprehensive item libraries designed to measure how the skin feels and looks and a 10-item Treatment Outcome scale.
+The SKIN-Q item libraries can be used to customize fit-for-purpose short-form scales to maximize content validity and reduce patient burden.
+More specifically, sub-sets of items can be selected and scored by calibrating scores to the full set of items (i.e., item-bank approach), or scored using estimates from independent samples (i.e., item-library approach).
+From the set of items, we published 5 example short-form scales that can be used to measure skin-related concerns (e.g., skin quality, rejuvenation).

 Advancing Knowledge &